yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation in an {{App2App}} OAuth grant.

-When Clients and Authorization Servers are located on *different Trust Domains*, routing of authorization requests across domains is achieved by federation performed by Authorization Servers, each acting as a client of the next *Downstream Authorization Server*.
+When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests may traverse across trust domains using federation, involving Authorization Servers acting as clients of *Downstream Authorization Server*.

-Such federation setups are in use to create trust networks in Academia and in the business world, across corporations.
+Such federation setups are used to create trust networks for example in Academia and in the business world across corporations.

-However in {{App2App}} scenarios these setups mandate using a web browser as user-agent redirecting requests across Authorization Servers, because redirecting Authorization Servers url's are not claimed by any native app.
+However in {{App2App}} scenarios these setups mandate using a web browser as the user-agent, because redirecting Authorization Servers url's are not claimed by any native app.

 The use of the web browser in App2App flows, degrades the user experience somewhat.